Rosehill (NSW)

 Employment performance in Rosehill ranks among the strongest 15% of areas evaluated nationally

-Rosehill's workforce is highly educated with strong representation in professional services.
-The unemployment rate was 2.4% as of September 2025, below Greater Sydney's rate of 4.2%.
+Rosehill has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.4% as of September 2025.
+Employment growth over the past year was estimated at 4.3%.

-However, education & training is under-represented with only 5.7% of Rosehill's workforce compared to Greater Sydney's 8.9%.
-The area functions as an employment hub with 1.0 worker per resident.
-Over the year to September 2025, employment increased by 4.4%, while labour force grew by 4.2%, reducing unemployment by 0.3 percentage points.
-In contrast, Greater Sydney had employment growth of 2.1% and unemployment rose slightly.
-State-level data for NSW as of 25-Nov shows employment contracted by 0.03% with an unemployment rate of 3.9%.
-National forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rosehill's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years.
+However, education & training is under-represented, with only 5.7% of Rosehill's workforce compared to Greater Sydney's 8.9%.
+There is one worker for every resident, indicating the area functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 4.3% while labour force grew by 4.0%, reducing the unemployment rate by 0.3 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Rosehill's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment